addyosmani/visibly.js/README.md

+# visibly.js

-# visibly.js - a polyfill for the Page Visibility API
+> A shim for the Page Visibility API

 visibly lets you easily establish whether a page currently being viewed in the browser is visible to the user or has been hidden by them switching to another tab.